horlami228/100-days_of_code_python/Day_5/README.md

 Woriking with loops:
-for loop
+for loop,
-while loop
+while loop,
-do while loop
+do while loop,

 A loop is used when we want to repeat a particular line of code as much as we want for i in range(1, 0)